p3trichorr/soal-shift-sisop-modul-1-I07-2021/README.md

 ## SOAL 2

-**D. Region that has the least total profit and The total profit of that region**
+**d.
+Region that has the least total profit and The total profit of that region**

 We need to find the region that has the least total profit that shown in the Laporan-TokoShiSop.tsv